valtira/java-pdf-sdk/README.md

 # java-pdf-sdk
-A Java SDK to the PDF API.
+A Java SDK to the PDF API, you may use the documentation at [Valtira's Portal](https://portal-pdf-api.valtira.com/apis/qpa5b6ufv6-marketplace) to review the operations available to you.
+Please note that you will need an API key to successful execute operations on a PDF, please see the section on API keys below.

 # Building the client
 Before proceeding, install a [JDK](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html) (must be Java 8 or later) and [Apache Maven](https://maven.apache.org/install.html).